Our award-winning Reef Conservation project in Belize works to protect the reef and marine life and support scientific research worldwide.

 If you are a beginner doing your PADI Open Water Course, there is a limited amount of conservation work included during your first week, so if possible we would recommend booking for 2 weeks or longer to get more involved with the conservation programme.

-While on the island you can also choose to develop your dive skills by taking additional PADI courses:
+While on the island you can also choose to develop your dive skills by taking additional PADI dives and courses:

 On the first Sunday that you arrive into Placencia you can explore the village restaurants and beach before meeting the team on Monday morning and travelling over to the island together by boat.
 Once on the island you will have an orientation and certified divers will do an initial refresher dive.